-The Audo is a new space in Copenhagen facilitating and celebrating human interaction and connection, as well as artistic expression.
+The Audo is a hybrid space in Copenhagen facilitating and celebrating human interaction, connection and artistic expression.

-Creative collaboration is at the heart of the vision for the house, offering fresh ideas, encounters, and inspiration to The Audo’s guests.
+Built on collaboration, The Audo offers fresh ideas, encounters, and inspiration to all who walk through the door.
 In short, the space acts as a stage for users and makers to meet and better understand each other’s wishes and needs.
 On top of this, the space provides an opportunity for creatives to be involved in the shaping of the world through the arts, and acts as a platform for partaking in the conversation about what creative work is and could be.

 The Audo’s architecture team, led by Norm Architects founder Jonas Bjerre-Poulsen and Norm Architects partner Peter Eland, transformed a disused merchant house for a shipping magnate in Nordhavn, Copenhagen’s new waterfront city district and former industrial port.
 The Audo’s building is one of the oldest in the area, and, as an homage to the historic character, Norm Architects chose to preserve the building’s façade.